collective/collective.bpzope/README.rst

 Introduction
 ============

-The collective.bpzope package provides the initialization file to start `bpython`_ as a Zope interactive debugging shell.
+The bpzope package provides the initialization file to start `bpython`_ as a Zope interactive debugging shell.
 It is intended to be used with `zc.buildout`_ to generate the script.